trickstercache/trickster/docs/paths.md

 - Affix an Authorization header to requests proxied out by Trickster.
 - Control which paths are cached by Trickster, and which ones are simply proxied.

-## Header Behavior
+## Header and Query Parameter Behavior

 ### Basics

-You can specify request and response headers be Set, Appended or Removed.
+You can specify request query parameters, as well as request and response headers, to be Set, Appended or Removed.

 #### Setting

-To Set a header means to insert if non-existent, or fully replace if pre-existing.
-To set a header, provide the header name and value you wish to set in the Path Config `request_headers` or `response_headers` sections, in the format of `'Header-Name' = 'Header Value'`.
+To Set a header or parameter means to insert if non-existent, or fully replace if pre-existing.
+To set a header, provide the header name and value you wish to set in the Path Config `request_params`, `request_headers` or `response_headers` sections, in the format of `'Header-or-Parameter-Name' = 'Value'`.

 As an example, if the client request provides a `Cache-Control: no-store` header, a Path Config with a header 'set' directive for `'Cache-Control' = 'no-transform'` will replace the `no-store` entirely with a `no-transform`; client requests that have no `Cache-Control` header that are routed through this Path will have the Trickster-configured header injected outright.
+The same logic applies to query parameters.

 #### Appending

-Appending a header means inserting the header if it doesn't exist, or appending the configured value(s) into a pre-existing header with the given name.
-To indicate an append behavior (as opposed to set), prefix the header name with a '+' in the Path Config.
+Appending a means inserting the header or parameter if it doesn't exist, or appending the configured value(s) into a pre-existing header with the given name.
+To indicate an append behavior (as opposed to set), prefix the header or parameter name with a '+' in the Path Config.

-Example: if the client request provides a `Cache-Control: no-store` header and the Path Config includes the request header `'+Cache-Control' = 'no-transform'`, the effective header when forwarding the request to the origin will be `Cache-Control: no-store; no-transform`.
+Example: if the client request provides a `token=SomeHash` parameter and the Path Config includes the parameter `'+token' = 'ProxyHash'`, the effective parameter when forwarding the request to the origin will be `token=SomeHash&token=ProxyHash`.

 #### Removing

-Removing a header will strip it from the HTTP Response when present.
-To do so, prefix the header name with '-'.
-As an example: `-Cache-control: none`.
-When removing headers, a value is required to conform to TOML specifications, however, this value is innefectual.
+Removing a header or parameter means to strip it from the HTTP Request or Response when present.
+To do so, prefix the header/parameter name with '-', for example, `-Cache-control: none`.
+When removing headers, a value is required to be provided in order to conform to TOML specification; this value, however, is innefectual.
 Note that there is currently no ability to remove a specific header value from a specific header - only the entire removal header.
 Consider setting the header value outright as described above, to strip any unwanted values.

 #### Response Header Timing